‘RHONJ’ Star Melissa Gorga, 40, Stuns In A Cut-Out Swimsuit

 But Gorga’s proven in the past that she’s not exactly shy when it comes to showing off her toned bikini body on her Instagram account.

-It was just last month that The Inquisitr shared a snap of Teresa Giudice’s sister-in-law laying on her back in a pretty skimpy yellow bikini as she revealed all her hard work in the gym while laying by the pool and soaking up the sun during a tropical vacation.
+It was just last month that The Inquisitr shared a snap of Teresa Giudice’s sister-in-law laying on her back in a pretty skimpy, yellow bikini as she revealed all her hard work in the gym while laying by the pool and soaking up the sun during a tropical vacation.

-Prior to that, The Inquisitr reported that Melissa was wearing what appeared to be the same bikini as she posed for the camera on the sandy beach.
+Prior to that, The Inquisitr reported that Melissa was wearing what appeared to be the same bikini as she posed for the camera on a sandy beach.

 The RHONJ star has been very vocal about all the hard work she puts in at the gym to get the body she has now.